All Products

 ,member_id BIGINT COMMENT 'Member ID'

-,additions BIGINT COMMENT 'Number of lines added'
+,additions BIGINT COMMENT 'Number of added lines of code'

-,deletions BIGINT COMMENT 'Number of lines deleted'
+,deletions BIGINT COMMENT 'Number of deleted lines of code'

 ,push_size BIGINT COMMENT 'Number of commits'